Consultware/SuitchClient/README.md

-Suitch Clients -
-Internet of things Cloud Server
+Suitch Internet of things Cloud Server
 ============
 The suitch server technically known as arduinoNetwork or a-Network offers the following features to your electronics project.